Thanksgiving in Portland

 Nov 20th 2009 — School — 2:11 am

-You are a contestant on the game show “Lets Make a Deal” and host Monty Hall presents you with a scenario:
+You are a contestant on the game show “Lets Make a Deal” and the host, Monty Hall, presents you with the following scenario:

 letsmakeadeal

-The preceding thought process is common.
-Unfortunately, it is also completely wrong and might cost you a car.
-The truth is you are twice as likely to win if you switch doors.
+The surprising truth is that the preceding thought process is completely wrong.
+The reality is, loosely speaking, you are twice as likely to win if you switch doors.
+WTF?

 pic728_470x3531